This page documents some miscellaneous options and features that do not fit very well elsewhere.

 Figures that make use of additional colors for various plot elements will by default then use colors that are compatible with the chosen background.
 For example, the following two figures illustrate the difference between the two styles:

 By setting setmfopt(theme="dark"), all plots created by the package will automatically use a dark mode.
-RStudio users can also set setmfopt(theme="auto"), in which case plotting colors are chosen depending on the RStudio theme used (for some themes, setting this to "auto2" might be aesthetically more pleasing).
+RStudio users can also set setmfopt(theme="auto"), in which case plotting colors are chosen depending on the RStudio theme used (for some themes, setting this to "auto2" might be visually more appealing).

 Version Check